 What is Employment and Support Allowance?

-Employment and Support Allowance (ESA) was introduced on 27 October 2008 and has replaced Incapacity Benefit (and Income Support paid because of an illness or disability) but for new claimants only.
-If you already receive Incapacity Benefit, you will continue to receive it.
+Employment and Support Allowance (ESA) was introduced on 27 October 2008 and has replaced Incapacity Benefit and Income Support but for new claimants only.
+Claims are being reviewed for people who already receive Incapacity Benefit to see if they are eligible to move over to ESA or are capable of working and may be able to claim Jobseeker's Allowance (JSA).

 How does Employment and Support Allowance work?